Person reviewing digital lending strategy with multiple income stream charts on laptop

 Income documentation gets you to the table.
 Your credit profile determines what rate you sit down to.

 According to Experian’s credit score education resources, a score above 670 is generally considered “good,” while scores above 740 qualify borrowers for the most competitive rates offered by digital lenders.
-For multi-income earners, the credit score is often the variable most within your control in the short term, particularly if your income documentation is already solid.
+For multi-income earners, the credit score is often the variable most within your control in the short term, particularly when income documentation is already solid.

 Credit Building Steps for Gig and Freelance Borrowers